Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchJobPreparationAndReleaseTaskStatus.md

 ### -BatchContext
 The BatchAccountContext instance to use when interacting with the Batch service.
-Use the Get-AzureRmBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
+Use the Get-AzBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.BatchAccountContext